-Hallux rigidus is a progressively painful condition of the big toe that is a wear and tear phenomenon.
+Hallux rigidus is a progressively painful condition of the big toe that is generally a “wear and tear” phenomenon.
 Hallux is Latin for big toe while rigidus means “stiff”.
 It is sometimes referred to as hallux limitus.
 This condition primarily occurs from chronic overuse and in some cases can be related to a specific injury.
 Genetics can also play a role.

 Symptoms of hallux rigidus include a dull, aching pain, and decreased movement of the big toe.
 This can lead to difficulty with shoe wear, walking or standing for periods of time.
-Over time limping can create pain in other areas of the foot as they see more stress.
+Over time limping can create pain in other areas of the foot, or even other joints, as they see more stress.

 Our physicians will perform an extensive evaluation including x-rays of the foot.
 X-rays will generally show decrease space within the big toe joint (MTP) as well as bone spurs around the joint.
-Many times this is enough to properly guide treatment but in some cases may require advanced imaging such as MRI or CT.
+Usually, this is enough to properly guide treatment, but some cases require advanced imaging such as MRI or CT.

-Patients that have mild cases of hallux rigidus can be treated conservatively.
-Conservative treatment includes; activity modification, shoe modifications, insoles to reduce movement of the joint, anti-inflammatory medications or steroid injections.
+Patients who have mild cases of hallux rigidus can be treated conservatively.
+Conservative treatment includes activity modification, shoe modifications, insoles or orthotic devices, anti-inflammatory medications or steroid injections.

-In severe cases of hallux rigidus where persistent pain exists, surgery may be the best option.
-Our orthopaedic surgeon offer several surgery approaches that are used to remove loose bodies, smooth the joint, and repair damaged tissue this is causing pain.
-For some patients an arthroscopic debridement of the joint can alleviate pain.
+In severe cases of hallux rigidus where persistent pain and loss of function persists, surgery may be the best option.
+Our orthopaedic surgeons offer several surgical approaches that can improve this condition.
+For some patients, an arthroscopic debridement of the joint can alleviate pain.
 With a small incision, a cheilectomy is another procedure that is used to remove bone spurs around the big toe joint.
 This helps preserve the joint and often decreases pain and improves mobility.
-With patients who have significantly reduced joint space a syntetic cartilage may be an option.
+In patients who have significantly reduced joint space, a synthetic cartilage implant may be an option.
 This is an FDA approved implant known as Cartiva.
 For patients who have severe motion limitation and degenerative changes in the joint, a fusion of the joint may be needed.

-Post-op recovery following surgery for hallux rigidus will depend on the surgery that was performed.
+Post-operative recovery following surgery for hallux rigidus will depend on the surgery that was performed.
 Instructions on how to begin mobility of the joint will occur soon after surgery.
 Some patients are allowed to weight bear immediately in a hard sole (postoperative) shoe.
-It is essential that patients follow the post-operative protocol for recovery as set forth by our surgeons as it remains a crucial part of the healing process.
+It is essential that patients follow the post-operative protocol for recovery as set forth by our surgeons since this is a crucial part of the healing process.